Malus's Law Relates Intensity To Cosine Squared Of Angle.

 • Q: Does Malus's Law apply to unpolarized light?

 • A: Not directly.
 Malus's Law describes the intensity change of polarized light passing through an analyzer.
-However, if unpolarized light first passes through a polarizer, becoming polarized, then Malus's Law can be applied to determine the intensity after the analyzer.
+Even so, if unpolarized light first passes through a polarizer, becoming polarized, then Malus's Law can be applied to determine the intensity after the analyzer.

 • Q: What is the angle θ in Malus's Law?